An Introduction

 By primalist I am referring to a kind of anarchism which is outside the coordinates of civilised political thought, and so neither left-wing (e.g. socialist and democratic) nor right-wing (e.g. authoritarian and capitalist) and so, despite the mind’s craving for labels and the ego’s thirst to co-opt the freedom that primal anarchism represents, impossible to categorise.

-Here are twelve of my post popular essays on this site:
+Here are twelve of my most popular essays on this site:

 Thassal.
 Thank you for reading.